bluegod/autoclocker/README.md

 The advice is to use a tmux/screen session and leave the script running there on a VPS/server.

-Less advisable, leave it running on your laptop (but the laptop will have to be turned on at clocking times)
+Less advisable would be to leave it running on your laptop (need to be turned on at clocking times)

 ```bash
 bin/autoclocker